-This handbook is composed of 6 guides, each of which are available as self-standing documents.
-Each of the five strategic actions of the Nurturing care framework has a section dedicated to it, and the Start here section provides a general orientation to the handbook.
+This handbook is composed of 6 guides.
+Each of the five strategic actions of the Nurturing care framework has a guide dedicated to it, and the Start here guide provides a general orientation to the handbook.

 Users may read all, or parts of the handbook, depending on their needs.
 It is recommended to read Start here before going to any of the other guides.